emma123cs/Satellite-Data/README.md

 import geopandas as gpd
 from shapely.geometry import Point

-Background Information on AIS Data
+**Background Information on AIS Data**

 AIS (Automatic Identification System) tracks vessels across the globe by unique identifier numbers using GPS data.

 AIS data is available via Marine Traffic and allows for display of information about vessels worldwide.
 The information for each vessel is structured in this way:

-	Vessel name, MMSI number and call sign
+- Vessel name, MMSI number and call sign
-	Type of vessel (such as passenger, cargo, fishing)
+- Type of vessel (such as passenger, cargo, fishing)
-	Vessel’s position (current latitude and longitude)
+- Vessel’s position (current latitude and longitude)
-	Course over ground (COG)
+- Course over ground (COG)
-	Speed over ground (SOG)
+- Speed over ground (SOG)
-	Heading from your vessel
+- Heading from your vessel
-	Closest point of approach (CPA) (distance)
+- Closest point of approach (CPA) (distance)
-	Time to closest point of approach (TCPA)
+- Time to closest point of approach (TCPA)
-	Vessels’ dimensions (length, beam and draught)
+- Vessels’ dimensions (length, beam and draught)